-We have audited the accompanying statements of assets and liabilities of Audax Credit BDC Inc. (the "Company"), including the schedule of investments, as of December 31, 2015 and February 17, 2015, and the related statements of operations, changes in net assets and cash flows for the period from January 29, 2015 (date of inception) through December 31, 2015.
+We have audited the accompanying statements of assets and liabilities of Audax Credit BDC Inc. (the "Company"), including the schedule of investments, as of December 31, 2016 and 2015, and the related statements of operations, changes in net assets and cash flows for each of the periods indicated therein.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and financial highlights based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements and financial highlights are free of material misstatement.
 We were not engaged to perform an audit of the Company's internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements and financial highlights, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Our procedures included confirmation of securities owned as of December 31, 2015, by correspondence with the custodian and brokers or by other procedures when responses were not received.
-We believe that our audit provides a reasonable basis for our opinion.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+Our procedures included confirmation of securities owned as of December 31, 2016 and 2015 by correspondence with the custodian and brokers or by other procedures when responses were not received.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Audax Credit BDC Inc. at December 31, 2015 and February 17, 2015, and the results of its operations, changes in its net assets and its cash flows for the period from January 29, 2015 (date of inception) through December 31, 2015 in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Audax Credit BDC Inc. at December 31, 2016 and 2015, and the results of its operations, changes in its net assets and its cash flows for each of the periods indicated therein in conformity with U.S. generally accepted accounting principles.